suned/pfun/docs/source/programming_guide.md

     """
     Function that returns an effect with the HasDatabase module provider as the environment type
     """
-    return get_environment().and_then(lambda env: env.database.execute(query))
+    return get_environment(HasDatabase).and_then(lambda env: env.database.execute(query))
 ```
 There are two _modules_: `Requests` and `Database` that provide implementations.
 There are two corresponding _module providers_: `HasRequests` and `HasDatabase`.
 Finally there are two functions `execute` and `make_request` that puts it all together.

 Pay attention to the fact that `execute` and `make_request` look quite similar: they both start by calling `pfun.effect.get_environment`.
 This function returns an effect that succeeds with the environment value that will eventually be passed as the argument to the final effect (in this example the effect produced by `execute(...).and_then(make_request)`).
-If you use the MyPy plugin, `pfun` is able to infer the return type of `get_environment` in the body definition of a function that returns an `Effect` instance.
-For example, in the function body of `execute`, `pfun` is able to infer that the return type of `get_environment` must be `Effect[HasRequests, NoReturn, HasRequests]`.
+The optional parameter passed to `get_environment` is merely for type-checking purposes, and doesn't change the result in any way.

 If we combine the new functions `execute` and `make_request` that both has protocols as the environment types, `pfun` can infer a meaningful type, and make sure that the environment type that is eventually passed to the whole program provides both the `requests` and the `database` attributes: